dmccabe/gdx-deploy-sample/README.md

 gradlew desktop:pack
 ```

 This will take the obfuscated build generated from the previous step as an input.
-Invoking `pack` will automatically run the `obfuscate` so you don't need to execute that separately.
+Invoking `pack` will automatically run the `obfuscate` command, so you don't need to execute that separately.
 You can also run the process individually for each build:

 ```
 gradlew desktop:packWindows32